Do I Need to Wear Compression Stockings After My Vein Procedure?

 - 30-40 mmHg (Extra Firm Compression)

-Guidelines vary among countries and regions about the compression level and length of use.
+Guidelines vary among countries and regions for the compression level and length of use.
 While some doctors and researchers still debate the benefits of their post-treatment use at all, research has repeatedly shown that they can help reduce pain and swelling.
 Most often, firm compression is prescribed for post-surgical and post-sclerotherapy treatment.
 Although there is some debate about their benefit, patients often report less swelling and a mild reduction in pain with their use following treatment.
-Also, the benefits are proportional to the invasiveness of the treatment.

 Wearing Compression Stockings After Endovenous Laser Ablation (EVLA)